lchen0130/SmashMode/README.md

 # SlapMac

-Slap your MacBook.
-It screams back.
+Smash Time

-SlapMac reads the raw accelerometer inside Apple Silicon MacBooks at ~800 Hz, runs a four-algorithm voting system to distinguish genuine impacts from typing and ambient vibration, and plays a sound effect scaled to how hard you hit it.
+SmashMode reads the raw accelerometer inside Apple Silicon MacBooks at ~800 Hz, runs a four-algorithm voting system to distinguish genuine impacts from typing and ambient vibration, and plays a sound effect scaled to how hard you hit it.

 ---